It's Complicated (EP): Composition

 The EP begins with its titular track, an "euphoric" pop song with bass line and electronic sound performed with Yesung's powerful vocals.
 The lyrics were penned by J14, describing the unfamiliarity of new emotions.

 The second track, "There She Goes Again" is an "easy-listening" pop song that harmonizes ryhthmic guitar riffs with a simple track.
 The lyrics were penned by Kelbyul, telling the story of unfulfilled love.

 "Easy" was described as a medium-tempo pop song with groovy bass line and bright guitar sounds.
 The lyrics were penned by Yiyijin, narrating how it is never easy to move on from breakup even after multiple times.

 "Beautiful Paradox" is a pop song delivered with the energy of rock band, co-composed by Steve Manowski and Jordan Shaw.
 Penned by Jeon Ji-eun, the lyrics explore the contradictory nature of love and finding it in the most unexpected cases.

 The EP concludes with "Curtain", a dream pop song that turns into hard rock, co-composed by Eldon, Jaedogi, and Wuk.
 The lyrics were penned by the trio, expressing gratitude to the fans by calling them over behind the curtain after the show is over.

 Promotions

 On December 6, SM announced the schedule of Yesung's solo concert tour and uploading live video of "Curtain" with labelmate Wonbin of Riize on the guitar and special video of "There She Goes Again".

 From January 18, 2025, to April 12, Yesung embraked on a solo Asia tour of the same name to promote the EP, visiting Seoul, Bangkok, Hong Kong, Macau, Taipei, Tokyo, and Kuala Lumpur.
 The tour began with a sold-out crowd in Seoul which was also livestreamed on Beyond Live platform.

-On February 25, SM announced that Yesung will hold an encore concert called "We're the Complicated Kind" in Seoul on April 19 to 20.
+On February 25, SM announced that Yesung will hold an encore concert called "We're the Complicated Kind" in Seoul on April 19 and 20.
 The encore concert was held in Yonsei University's auditorium and also broadcast to various parts of the world on Beyond Live.
 During the concert, Yesung hinted at a Super Junior comeback later in the year.